Stocks & Bonds

 You can receive money either through dividends (a cash percentage of profits paid at intervals determined by the company's Board of Directors) or selling the stock.

-"Blue chip" stocks from well-established companies offer reliable expectations of paying dividends.
-Less established, smaller capitalized companies may show greater potential, but have no track record of consistent earnings.
+"Blue chip" stocks from well-established companies offer reliable expectations of paying dividends; less established, smaller capitalized (small cap) companies may show greater potential, but have no track record of consistent earnings.
 Generally, the higher the potential return the higher the risk.

 Bonds are loans you've made